-Metz v Paris Saint Germain
+Hakimi scores late winner for PSG

 Substitution

 Substitution, Paris Saint Germain.
-Ander Herrera replaces Rafinha.
+Julian Draxler replaces Nuno Mendes.